rp50/upe-presentations/mdfiles/p2upementor.md

 - You're only expected to dedicate 60 minutes a week
 - You are not a tutor, but a mentor
 - It's okay to not have an answer for everything
 ---

 ## How to Have Success
-- Have a consistent date every week
+- Have a consistent meeting time every week
 - Give them tools to solve problems on their own

 ---